OSGeo/OSGeoLive-doc/en/overview/nc_dataset_overview.rst

 Core Features
 --------------------------------------------------------------------------------

-* County and state level raster, vector, and KML map layers with full meta-data, specifically selecteded to cover the wide needs of teaching introductory GIS courses and providing examples for software help pages and tutorials.
+* County and state level raster, vector, and KML map layers with full meta-data, specifically selected to cover the wide needs of teaching introductory GIS courses and providing examples for software help pages and tutorials.

 * The Creative Commons license means the data can be used, distributed, and modified by anyone.
-Without the usual legal encumberances of much publicly available geodata it is ideal for use in the classroom.
+Without the usual legal encumbrances of much publicly available geodata it is ideal for use in the classroom.

 Data Sets